 Too much water can be just as damaging to leaves.
 When the soil doesn't drain well, an overdose of water leaves the soil waterlogged and root systems can literally drown.
 Without oxygen, roots start to die.

 02 of 08

 As many plants age, the lower leaves will turn yellow and drop off.
 This is simply a normal part of their growth.
-It is especially true of foliage plants like Dieffenbachia and Dracaena, which are popular types of house plants.

 In this case, don't worry.
 If the plant becomes too leggy, consider trimming back the main stem to promote new growth and bushiness.

 03 of 08